abossard/architecture-center/docs/checklist/dev-ops.md

 **Ensure that all authorized team members can provision infrastructure and deploy the application.** Setting up production-like resources and deploying the application should not involve complicated manual tasks or detailed technical knowledge of the system.
 Anyone with the right permissions should be able to create or deploy production-like resources without going to the operations team.

-> This item doesn't imply that anyone can push live updates to the production deployment.
-It's about reducing friction for developers and testers to create production-like environments.
+> This recommendation doesn't imply that anyone can push live updates to the production deployment.
+It's about reducing friction for the development and QA teams to create production-like environments.

 **Instrument the application for insight.** To understand the health of your application, you need to know how it's performing and whether it's experiencing any errors or problems.
 Always include instrumentation as a design requirement, and build the instrumentation into the application from the start.
 Instrumentation must include event logging for root cause analysis, but also telemetry and metrics to monitor the overall health and usage of the application.